-Fees for services structure and outcomes
+Fees for services

 AICIS monitors the Scheme to ensure the ongoing appropriate alignment of fees and charges to relevant costs informed by the best available information at the time.
 Where there is systemic deviation of cost and revenue, AICIS will seek to realign its charges to maintain a break-even position.